vinzalfaro/notion-to-obsidian-database/README.md

 4. Since I use tags in Obsidian, I wrote `add_tag.py` to automate tagging of files, rather than manually adding the tags in Obsidian.
 ![Alt text](images/image-2.png)

-5. Finally, I imported the edited files into Obsidian and used the plugin to setup my job applications database :)
+5. Finally, I imported the edited files into Obsidian and used the plugin to seamlessly setup my job applications database :)